Genivia/RE-flex/doc/index.md

 A C++ range-based loop construct to avoid                               {#loop}
 -----------------------------------------

-When a matcher object is constructed as a temporary in a range-based loop it will be destroyed when we actually want to use it in the loop to find all matches.
+When a matcher object is constructed as a temporary in a range-based loop, it will be destroyed before we actually use it in the loop to find all matches.
 This means that the following example crashes:

 ~~~{.cpp}
     for (auto& match : reflex::Matcher("\\w+", "How now brown cow.").find)